-1 Wherever the word "staff" is used, it covers ALL staff on site, including ancillary and supply staff, and volunteers working with children
+&lt;sup>1 Wherever the word "staff" is used, it covers ALL staff on site, including ancillary and supply staff, and volunteers working with children

-- Develop and promote effective working relationships with other agencies, especially the Police and Children's Services. - Ensure that all adults within our school who have substantial access to children have been recruited and checked as to their suitability in accordance with Part Three of Keeping Children Safe in Education (DfE July 2015).
+- Provide a systematic means of monitoring children known or thought to be at risk of harm, and ensure we, the school, contribute to assessments of need and support packages for those children. - Emphasise the need for good levels of communication between all members of staff and between the school and other agencies. - Have and regularly review a structured procedure within the school which will be followed by all members of the school community in cases of suspected abuse. - Develop and promote effective working relationships with other agencies, especially the Police and Children's Services. - Ensure that all adults within our school who have substantial access to children have been recruited and checked as to their suitability in accordance with Part Three of Keeping Children Safe in Education (DfE September 2016).